 3. Pup-Peroni Mini Dog Treats Original Beef

-- Ideal for small dogs
+- Ideal for small breeds

-- Not as cost-effective for large dogs
+- Less suitable for large dogs

 4. Pup-Peroni Prime Rib Soft Dog Treats 38 oz